Radishes are the best! They have vibrant colors and flavors and can be eaten raw, roasted, pickled, or blended into condiments.

 How long will radishes keep?

-Radishes will last at least a week, and sometimes two, in the refrigerator.
-Make sure they are dry before putting them in the refrigerator.
+Radishes will last at least a week, sometimes two, in the refrigerator.
+Please make sure they are dry before putting them in the refrigerator.

 If your radishes seem wilted, let them sit in a bowl of ice water for 20 minutes - they'll usually perk up!